Boy's a Liar Pt. 2: Commercial performance

 "Boy's a Liar Pt.
 2" debuted at number 14 on the Billboard Hot 100 chart on 17 February 2023.
 It became Mura Masa and PinkPantheress's first entries on the Hot 100.
 The following week, the song rose to number four on the chart, marking the first top-10 entry on the chart for both Ice Spice and PinkPantheress.
 It was the first duet between two artists making their top-10 debut to reach the top-10 in two weeks or less since "Calling My Phone" by Lil Tjay and 6lack debuted at number three in February 2021.
 It peaked at number three the next week.
-The song since, as of 2024, has been PinkPantheress's only entry on the chart.
 The song also debuted at number 15 on the Billboard Global 200 chart, where it peaked at number three two weeks after its debut.
 Elsewhere, it topped the chart in New Zealand and peaked at number two in Canada.
 "Boy's a Liar Pt.
 2" was certified platinum by the Recording Industry Association of America (RIAA).